AaltoSciComp/scicomp-docs/aalto/welcomeresearchers.rst

 instructions and pointers to the main instructions for :doc:`mac
 <../aalto/mac>` and :doc:`windows <windows>` computers.

-Managed laptops are usable in and out of the Aalto networks, and you can become "primary user" which allows you to install some software yourself (Linux at least).
+Managed laptops are usable in and out of the Aalto networks.

+On both managed desktops and laptops you can become a "primary user" which allows you to install needed software that is found from the official repositories.
+Additionally, in some cases, Workstation Administrator (wa.) account can be given which close to normal root/Administrator account with some limitations.
+The "primary user" is widely accepted and recommended by Aalto ITS to all users while wa. accounts are regulated by the department policies or Aalto ITS.

 Computing
 =========

-You have two primary Aalto options: workstations and Triton.
+Having a valid Aalto account you have two primary options: workstations and Triton.
 The Aalto workstations have basic scientific software installed.
 From the workstations, you can use the :doc:`HTCondor <../aalto/htcondor>` distributed computing framework.